pierre-db/razer-blade-linux/README.md

 Because why not?
 For me POP!\_OS runs perfectly on my Razer Blade and made using Linux on that laptop a totally viable option, which definitely adds to the appeal of the laptop!

+## Credits

+This walk through has been inspired by the following post: https://github.com/nrobinson2000/linux-blade You can also find a wealth of info here: https://github.com/rolandguelle/razer-blade-stealth-linux